microsoft/vscode-remote-try-go/README.md

 Once you have this sample opened, you'll be able to work with it like you would locally.

-> **Note:** This container runs as a non-root user with sudo access by default.
-Comment out `"remoteUser": "vscode"` in `.devcontainer/devcontainer.json` if you'd prefer to run as root.

 Some things to try:

 1. **Edit:**
    - Open `server.go`
    - Try adding some code and check out the language features.
-   - Notice the Go extension is already installed in the container since the `.devcontainer/devcontainer.json` lists `"golang.Go"` as an extension to install automatically when the container is created.
+   - Make a spelling mistake and notice it is detected.
+The [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) extension was automatically installed because it is referenced in `.devcontainer/devcontainer.json`.
+   - Also notice that utilities like `gopls` and the [Go](https://marketplace.visualstudio.com/items?itemName=golang.Go) extension are installed.
+Tools are installed in the `mcr.microsoft.com/devcontainers/go` image and Dev Container settings and metadata are automatically picked up from [image labels](https://containers.dev/implementors/reference/#labels).

 2. **Terminal:** Press <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>\`</kbd> and type `uname` and other Linux commands from the terminal window.
 3. **Build, Run, and Debug:**
    - Open `server.go`